SCRT-HQ/VaporShell/docs/glossary/Add-VSEventsRuleTarget.md

 ### -RoleArn
 The Amazon Resource Name ARN of the IAM role to be used for this target when the rule is triggered.
 If one rule triggers multiple targets, you can use a different IAM role for each target.
+If you're setting an event bus in another account as the target and that account granted permission to your account through an organization instead of directly by the account ID, you must specify a RoleArn with proper permissions here in this parameter.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-events-rule-target.html#cfn-events-rule-target-rolearn
 PrimitiveType: String